badwan95/learning-journal/read07.md

 * Scripts are set of instructions that your computer follows step by step.
 Always start with a big picture and a plan on how to design your JS, first part of writing a script is stating your goal and the tasks that are needed to complete them, and then start coding each step.

-Scripts can use only a subset of all the instructions.
+Scripts might use only a subset of all the instructions.

 ## Expressions